-Our church sets-up a beautiful sukkah decorated with autumn foliage, fruits, veg and potted chrysanthemums.
-It’s a 3-D labor of love that can be used to teach the next generation profound Bible truths.
 Whether or not you build a sukkah or assemble a lulav to celebrate the biblical Feast of Tabernacles, the eight-day celebration is none-the-less a wonderful time for all who serve the One-true God to rejoice in His faithfulness.

 The sukkah memorializes God’s faithful provision in the past as Israel wandered in the wilderness.
 Waving the lulav joyfully acknowledges His bountiful supply in the present.
 But, there is also a future element to Sukkot.

 Just as the spring feasts align with the fulfillment of God’s redemptive program, the same can be expected for the fall feasts as well.